comp110-lytle/comp110/site/exercises/one-shot-battleship.md

 </div>
 </pre>

 Before you continue on, does this step work correctly if you change the value for the size of your grid?
 If you set grid size to 5, does the re-input statement say, "The grid is only 5 by 5.
 Try again: "?
-Make sure you are using the grid size variable to enforce the bounds of a valid input, and not hard coding it!
+Make sure you are using the grid size variable to enforce the bounds of a valid input, and not hard coding a certain number!

 Additionally, be sure you are using `f-String` templates rather than conatenation for text output in this section as introduced in the background lesson.